 The recent works included the repositioning of the box office to below the Grand Staircase, the design of the foyer bar joinery, reinstatement of a ceiling and cornices, and the re-hanging of a chandelier that was in storage.
 The design of the 6m long bar is based on the decorative vocabulary of the 1920s scheme, and is finished with a zinc counter top.

 As Allom Lovell, we undertook conservation works to the whole theatre in 1989, in association with Axia and Greenhatch.
-Lovell Chen is back at the theatre in 2018, working on the conservation and refurbishment of the exteriors.
+Lovell Chen was back at the theatre in 2018, working on the conservation and refurbishment of the exteriors.

 Share this page